-COVID-19 is changing the way real estate agents are showing homes.
+COVID-19 completely changed the way that real estate agents show homes.
 While virtual open houses used to be seen as a supplementary way to market a house to those who aren’t available to see it in person, today, that viewership has opened up to nearly everyone.
-Virtual home tours are in many cases the only way to turn prospects into interested leads (and maintain that 1-to-1 personal relationship with clients and prospects, especially in very times).
+Virtual home tours are sometimes the only way to turn prospects into interested leads (and maintain that 1-to-1 personal relationship with clients and prospects, especially in very times).

 Making the switch to online tours can be daunting, especially if you’re not used to using video or other virtual tools.
 Even if you’ve had years of experience down pat giving people in-person tours, doing so online presents a host of different things that you’ll need to keep in mind.

 This guide will help you run through every detail behind preparing for a virtual home tour from choosing the right tools needed to do so to boosting your viewership to get to close.